Sifnos

 See on Google Maps

 At the north of the island, 14 km from Apollonia.
 Go to the beach there.
 Go left (facing the sea), pass the restaurant and continue the path.
 You pass a house and the path now is only rocks.
 Don't worry - keep going.
 After a few metres there are some spots at the rocks where you can sit and swim nude.
 Don't sit nude at the first spot 'cause it's very close to the opposite houses in the bay.
 The path continues a little up and you can continue till the end of the bay.
-Below you can see some flat rocks that you can sit and have a nice nude swimming.
+Below you can see some flat rocks that you can sit and have a nice nude swim.
 It may look tricky to get down, and you feel like a goat, but with a little attention it's not very difficult.
 When you sit there it's very calm and you hear the seabirds and a cockerel from a house at the other side of the bay.
 Not an easy beach to get to, but it's very cool there.

 capnthmb.gif